Memory¶

 - Dated memories (last

-auto_recallis on) - Confirmation context (only on confirmed tasks)
+## Learned Playbooks, when[playbooks] enabledis on) - Confirmation context (only on confirmed tasks) — emitted after the conversation context, immediately before the request

 Configuration¶